fluid-lab/gamepad-navigator/CONTRIBUTING.md

 ### Open an Issue on GitHub

-The Gamepad Navigator uses [GitHub issues](https://github.com/fluid-lab/gamepad-navigator/issues) to keep track of the open tickets.
+The Gamepad Navigator uses [GitHub issues](https://github.com/fluid-lab/gamepad-navigator/issues) to track issues.
 The branch containing your contribution should be named after the GitHub issue number you're working on.
 For example, branch "GH-28" for issue #28.

 GitHub issues should be meaningful and describe the task, bug, or feature in a way that can be understood by the community.
 Opaque or general descriptions should be avoided.
 If you have a large task that will involve several